VeinSyct/Threeverse/README.md

     let engine=new threeverse()

-Import threeverse.js and the create a new virtual experience engine
+Download threeverse and import threeverse.js in your project to create a new virtual experience engine

 **Initialization**